OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 In the following, we will see many simple examples, fitting both learning how to code and getting a feel of what data and its visualization can mean.

 ##a) Basic structures of data
 Before using data and visualizing it, we need to have some.
-In programming languages, we have many ways to store information, let's review the basic one and create some data set we'll be using in this section.
+In programming languages, we have many ways to store information, let's review the basic ones.
+See this part as getting your first feel of how data is stored, a basic inspiration on how to later use it.

 The atomic information holder is called a variable.
 A variable is defined by three things.
 Its name, what kind of information it stores, and its value.
 You can store text, integers, float, colors, vectors ... many many things.
 A complete definition of a variable is as follow: `float myVariable = 20.45;`.